Rivastigmine

-Rivastigmine (sold under the trade name Exelon among others) is a cholinesterase inhibitor used for the treatment of mild to moderate Alzheimer's disease.
-The drug can be administered orally or via a transdermal patch; the latter form reduces the prevalence of side effects, which typically include nausea and vomiting.
+Rivastigmine, sold under the brand name Exelon among others, is an acetylcholinesterase inhibitor used for the treatment of dementia associated with Alzheimer's disease and with Parkinson's disease.
+Rivastigmine can be administered orally or via a transdermal patch; the latter form reduces the prevalence of side effects, which typically include nausea and vomiting.

-The drug is eliminated through the urine, and appears to have relatively few drug-drug interactions.
+Rivastigmine is eliminated through the urine, and appears to have relatively few drug-drug interactions.

 It was patented in 1985 and came into medical use in 1997.

 Medical uses

+Rivastigmine is indicated for the treatment of dementia of the Alzheimer's type; and for the treatment of dementia associated with Parkinson's disease.

-Rivastigmine capsules, liquid solution and patches are used for the treatment of mild to moderate dementia of the Alzheimer's type, and in the UK for mild to moderate Parkinson's disease dementia.
+Rivastigmine capsules, liquid solution and patches are used for the treatment of mild to moderate dementia of the Alzheimer's type, and for mild to moderate Parkinson's disease dementia.

 Rivastigmine has demonstrated treatment effects on the cognitive (thinking and memory), functional (activities of daily living) and behavioural problems commonly associated with Alzheimer's.